Undergraduate Application Process

 Letters of recommendation should be written by individuals not related to the applicant.
 If the primary educator is a parent, a third letter should be submitted by him/her.

 International Students: Candidates for admission from other countries follow the customary entrance procedures while also being responsible to submit all transcripts with English translation.
 If this service is not available, evaluations may be performed by one of the approved credential evaluation agencies, such as World Education Services (WES) or Educational Credential Evaluators, Inc. (ECE).
 Other reputable agencies can be found on the NACES website.
-Students whose first language is not English must demonstrate proficiency by submitting the results of the TOEFL or an equivalent test (IELTS, MET, ACT, SAT, and CLT are also acceptable, as is completion of level 108 or higher of an ESL course).
+Students whose first language is not English must demonstrate proficiency by submitting the results of the TOEFL or an equivalent test (ACT, CLT, IELTS, MET, SAT, or WAEC are also acceptable, as is the Skills for English test at level B1 or higher, ECCE at level B2, or completion of level 108 or higher of an ESL course).

 Guest & Special Students: Guest students are students in good standing at another institution who plan to return to their home institution but desire temporary enrollment at Hillsdale College.
 They should obtain an application form in the records office of their home institution, or by contacting Hillsdale’s Undergraduate Admissions Office.